Back to Blog

 Visual Development Done Right

-Unlike Wix or Squarespace, Webflow generates semantic HTML and clean CSS.
+Unlike Wix, Squarespace, or older page builders, Webflow generates genuinely clean HTML and CSS.
 It's not dumbing down web development — it's visualizing it.
-Designers who understand layout, spacing, and responsive behavior can build sophisticated sites without writing code.
+Designers who understand layout, typography, spacing, and responsive behavior can build sophisticated sites without writing code.

 Better Performance Than Other Builders

-Webflow sites typically score 60-80 on PageSpeed — significantly better than Wix (35-55) or Squarespace (40-65).
-The code is cleaner, the hosting is solid, and you can do basic performance optimization within the platform.
+Webflow sites typically score in the 60–80 range on mobile PageSpeed — significantly better than Wix (often 35–55) or Squarespace (40–65).
+The output is cleaner, the hosting is solid, and you can implement basic performance optimization within the platform.

 CMS Capabilities

-Webflow's CMS is genuinely useful.
-Custom content types, dynamic filtering, conditional visibility — you can build real dynamic sites, not just static pages.
-For portfolios, blogs, and content-driven marketing sites, it works.
+Webflow's CMS is genuinely useful for small-to-medium content sites.
+Custom content types, dynamic filtering, conditional visibility, and reference fields let you build real dynamic sites — not just static pages with template content.

 Designer-Friendly Workflow

 Design in Webflow, not Figma.
 This eliminates the designer-to-developer handoff problem.
-What you design is what gets built, because they're the same thing.
+What you design is what gets built, because they're the same artifact.

 Where Webflow Falls Short